-The waterfall chart below compares month-on-month results for the # Solved tickets metric.
+The waterfall chart below compares month-on-month results for the Solved Tickets metric.
 This report incorporates a result path calculation to display difference.

-- In Chart, you can choose to have will have connecting bars between your columns by checking the Connecting bars box.
+- In Chart, you can choose to have connecting bars between your columns by checking the Connecting bars box.
 If you deselect the option, the dashed lines between your bars will be removed.

 - In X axis and Y axis you can edit axes title, style, and visibility.